nozel-org/serverbot/README.md

 ## Features
 * Easy to use CLI interface with clear help text.
-* Metrics like cpu, memory and disk usage.
+* Shows and alerts about metrics like CPU, memory and disk usage.
-* Server information like hostname and uptime.
+* Shows system information such as kernel, userland, hostname and uptime.
-* Overviews with combined metrics and server information.
-* Alert function that reports when thresholds have been reached.
-* Output to CLI and Telegram are supported.
+* Reports about available base system and package updates.
+* Reports about known package vulnerabilities and checksum mismatches.
+* Supports CLI, logger and/or Telegram bots as output methods.
+* Features can be automated and cronjobs can be created automatically.

 ## How to use
 `serverbot` has **features**, **methods** and **options**.
-Options can be used standalone, but a feature always requires a method and vice versa.
+Options must be used standalone, but a feature can be used with a method.
 Some examples:

 ```
 # options